reframe-hpc/reframe/docs/advanced.rst

 If you have already gone through the `tutorial <tutorial.html>`__, this test can be easily understood.
 The new bit here is the ``@parameterized_test`` decorator of the ``MatrixVectorTest`` class.
-This decorator takes as argument an iterable of either sequence (i.e., lists, tuples etc.) or mapping types (i.e., dictionaries).
+This decorator takes an arbitrary number of arguments, which are either of a sequence type (i.e., list, tuple etc.) or of a mapping type (i.e., dictionary).
-Each of this iterable's elements corresponds to the arguments that will be used to instantiate the decorated test each time.
+Each of the decorator's arguments corresponds to the constructor arguments of the decorated test that will be used to instantiate it.
-In the example shown, the test will instantiated twice, once passing ``variant`` as ``MPI`` and a second time with ``variant`` passed as ``OpenMP``.
+In the example shown, the test will be instantiated twice, once passing ``variant`` as ``MPI`` and a second time with ``variant`` passed as ``OpenMP``.
 The framework will try to generate unique names for the generated tests by stringifying the arguments passed to the test's constructor:

 .. code-block:: none